Utility of noiseless linear amplification and attenuation in single-rail discrete-variable quantum communications: Introduction

-On the other hand, in CV teleportation, the shared resource between the parties is a two-mode squeezed vacuum~(TMSV) state~\cite{weedbrook2012gaussian}. \ozlemblue{Alice mixes her half of the TMSV with the input state and performs a dual-homodyne measurement, whose outcomes are sent to Bob for a corresponding phase-space displacement~\cite{braunstein1998teleportation, furusawa1998unconditional, bowen2003experimental, takei2005high, yukawa2008high, lee2011teleportation, wang2021high, zhao2023enhancing}.
+On the other hand, in CV teleportation, the shared resource between the parties is a two-mode squeezed vacuum~(TMSV) state~\cite{weedbrook2012gaussian}.
+Alice mixes her half of the TMSV with the input state and performs a dual-homodyne measurement, whose outcomes are sent to Bob for a corresponding phase-space displacement~\cite{braunstein1998teleportation, furusawa1998unconditional, bowen2003experimental, takei2005high, yukawa2008high, lee2011teleportation, wang2021high, zhao2023enhancing}.
 Perfect fidelity would require infinitely squeezed TMSV states and lossless channels, which is unattainable in practice.
 To mitigate this, a recent CV teleportation experiment achieved a fidelity of $92\%$ by emulating noiseless linear amplification (NLA) through post-selection on dual-homodyne outcomes~\cite{zhao2023enhancing}.
-Physical NLAs, typically realised using quantum-scissor modules with single-photon detectors, ancilla photons, and beamsplitters~\cite{ralph2008nondeterministic, xiang2010heralded, ferreyrol2010implementation, kocsis2013heralded, winnel2020generalized}, have been shown to enhance the performance of both CV and DV systems~\cite{xiang2010heralded, blandino2012improving, ghalaii2020long, winnel2022achieving, notarnicola2023long, zaunders2025entanglement}.
+Physical NLAs, typically realised using quantum-scissor modules with single-photon detectors, ancilla photons, and beamsplitters~\cite{ralph2008nondeterministic, xiang2010heralded, ferreyrol2010implementation, kocsis2013heralded, winnel2020generalized}. \ozlemREV{They can also be implemented via conditional photon addition and subtraction, which provides an alternative experimentally demonstrated route ~\cite{zavatta2011high, neset2025experimental}.
+NLA-based schemes} have been shown to enhance the performance of both CV and DV systems~\cite{xiang2010heralded, blandino2012improving, ghalaii2020long, winnel2022achieving, notarnicola2023long, zaunders2025entanglement}.
+Recent concurrent work~\cite{jeong2026entanglement} has also studied heralded recovery of entanglement degraded by amplitude damping and photon loss in repeater architectures using weak-measurement reversal operations, noting that in photonic settings such reversal can be implemented via NLAs.
+Attenuation-type conditional operations have likewise been investigated experimentally using heralding on zero photons, also known as zero-photon subtraction~\cite{nunn2021heralding, nunn2022modifying}, with a range of applications in quantum information processing.
 In CV settings, NLA and noiseless attenuation (NA) are often implemented virtually via post-selection on measurement outcomes~\cite{fiuravsek2012gaussian, walk2013security, haw2016surpassing, zhao2017characterization, zhao2020high, hosseinidehaj2020finite, shajilal2024improving, erkilic2025enhanced, erkilic2025software}.
-However, such post-selection techniques cannot be directly applied in DV teleportation or superdense coding, where information is extracted via single-photon detection rather than continuous quadrature measurements.}
+However, such post-selection techniques cannot be directly applied in DV teleportation or superdense coding, where information is extracted via single-photon detection rather than continuous quadrature measurements.